Amaroq7/SPMod/README.md

 ## About

-SPMod is a Metamod's plugin which is intended to be used as plugin system for Half-Life 1 and its derivatives.
+SPMod is a [Metamod's](https://github.com/theAsmodai/metamod-r) plugin which is intended to be used as plugin system for Half-Life 1 and its derivatives.
 It uses [SourcePawn](https://github.com/alliedmodders/sourcepawn) as scripting language and allows to change completely the rules of a game or can ease the server administration by adding commands.
-SPMod's abilites can be extended by writing extensions, known as modules.
+SPMod's abilities can be extended by writing extensions, known as modules.

-### Motivation
+## Supported games (in future)

-You may ask, why you should use this project while there are more mature and ready to use addons out there, which do the same, like [AMX Mod X](http://www.amxmodx.org) or [AMX Mod](http://www.amxmod.net), answer is simple, you shouldn't!
-It's just a prototype, not production ready in any mean, but you still can build and give it a try!
+* Half-Life

-Goals:
+* Counter-Strike
-* modern codebase
+* Counter-Strike: Condiiton Zero
-* modern API for modules
+* Day of Defeat
-* actively developed scripting language
+* Team Fortress Classic

 ### Example plugin